Karma Automotive: GS Series

 The GS Series is a new vehicle line introduced in 2021.
 The series includes the company's first battery-electric sedan.
 In addition, the company announced plans to reduce the prices of the GS line.

 GS-6

 The GS-6 is a range-extended, plug-in hybrid vehicle capable of traveling up to 330 mi with combined electric and combustion engine power.
 The GS-6 has a 400-kw, two-motor propulsion system that outputs 536 hp and 550 lb-ft of torque.

 GSe-6

 The GSe-6 is an all-electric vehicle, holding an 85-kWh battery pack that provides up to 230 mi of range.
 A version with a 105-kWh pack & more than 300 mi of range is in development.
-The GS-6 has a 400-kw, two-motor propulsion system that outputs 536 hp and 550 lb-ft of torque.
+The GS-6 has a 400-kw, two-motor propulsion system that outputs 536 hp and 550 lb-ft of torque.This vehicle's development was canceled in 2023.

 Concept cars

 Karma GT by Pininfarina

 The Karma GT by Pininfarina is a range-extender luxury electric hybrid coupe, based on the 2020 Revero chassis with a body by Pininfarina.
 It was introduced at the 2019 Shanghai Auto Show.